Consulting and Work for Hire Agreements

 Our law firm is here to help with all of your business legal needs, including consulting contracts and work for hire agreements.
 We can also assist with other matters, including non-compete and non-disclosure agreements, bid proposals, employee contracts, asset purchase agreements, trade secrets, intellectual property issues such as copyrighting and trademarking,

 If you require legal help, contract drafting services or need an experienced business attorney to represent you and your company in a legal matter, contact our lawyer today to schedule a confidential consultation session.
-Contact the law office of Sandman PLLC by calling 386-206-2898.
+Contact the law office of Sandman Law Office by calling 386-206-2898.